The Student Room GroupThe Student Room Group

 Dr Andrew Clark, psychology undergraduate admission tutor, Brunel University, London

-Expert advice on writing a personal statement for medical school
+Subject focus: writing a personal statement for medicine

 "A common mistake that applicants make when they write their personal statement is to describe a long list of different types of work and voluntary experience, without reflecting on these experiences and without demonstrating much insight into their chosen career.